MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/device-based-licensing.md

 The following are the requirements for device-based licensing for Microsoft 365 Apps for enterprise:

 - Version 1907 or later of Microsoft 365 Apps for enterprise.
-- A supported version of Windows 10 Semi-Annual Channel, but at least Version 1803.
+- A supported version of Windows 10 Semi-Annual Channel or Windows 10 Enterprise LTSC 2019.
 - The Windows 10 device must be [Azure Active Directory (Azure AD) joined](https://docs.microsoft.com/azure/active-directory/devices/concept-azure-ad-join) or [hybrid Azure AD joined](https://docs.microsoft.com/azure/active-directory/devices/concept-azure-ad-join-hybrid).

 To verify that Microsoft 365 Apps for enterprise and the Windows 10 device meet these requirements, do the following: